The importance of survival skills in colonial America

 Prospectors would sometimes spend months hiking around the wilderness to find that special high-yielding gold deposit, but when no one knows where you are and wouldn’t come looking for you anyway, any kind of serious injury is basically a death sentence.
 All food would have to be taken along from the start but because most of the journey would take place around hills and mountains, this meant carrying it all by foot leading to a very limited carry capacity.
 It wouldn’t take long before a prospector would have to rely on hunting and gathering, with something as small as a rifle malfunction soon turning into starvation.

-There are a number of jobs were people would be left out in the wilderness for weeks or even months at a time.
-These people had to know exactly how to survive in the wild, or they simply didn’t survive, some of these jobs included cattle handlers, people finding routes to build roads, long distance messengers, traders and basically anyone that needed to travel in an area there wasn’t any kind of settlement.
-The biggest factor to how they survived would be their food, but with such a limited carry capacity the food they took had to be the best it could be.
-The two foods that stand out as survival food in the colonial era were hardtack and pemmican.
+There are a number of jobs where people would be left out in the wilderness for weeks or even months at a time.
+These people had to know exactly how to survive in the wild, or they simply didn’t survive, some of these jobs included cattle handlers, people finding routes to build roads, long-distance messengers, traders, and anyone who needed to travel in an area there wasn’t any kind of settlement.
+The biggest factor in how they survived would be their food, but with such a limited carry capacity the food they took had to be the best it could be.
+The two foods that stood out as survival food in the colonial era were hardtack and pemmican.

 Hardtack